hummatli/AndroidAppUpdater/README.md

 If one of the variables would not be on json, then modul will not repond to service and act, Try to implement all data.

+#Library structure
+Library contains from to Dialog component
+* `MAHUpdaterDlg`- In this situation dialog show to user to update or install newer version and lets to postpone the action to later time and use application
+* `MAHRestricterDlg` - In this situation dialog urges user to update or install newer version and dont alow use older version

+The porpose of lib to show automatically these dialogs on application start if there are any need for it.
+<b>-</b> `MAHUpdaterDlg` opens on following situation.
+* Or `uri_current` value is different from app's installed package url
+* Or `version_code_current` value is greater than app's installed version on device

+<b>-</b> `MAHRestricterDlg` opens on all situation `MAHUpdaterDlg` opens and following situation.
+* `version_code_min` value is greater than app's installed version on device

+But when you develop your apps UI and want to show these dialogs there are test modes also and you can open dialogs by calling methods relatively
+* `MAHUpdaterController.testUpdaterDlg(activity);` - `MAHUpdaterDlg`
+* `MAHUpdaterController.testRestricterDlg(activity);` - `MAHRestricterDlg`

 #Installation manual

 <b>`1)`</b> To import library to you project add following lines to project's `build.gradle` file.
 The last stable version is `1.0.9`